-An applicant for specialist and doctoral study may take courses as a non-degree graduate student if the department chair, dean, and Graduate Dean give their permission.
+An applicant for specialist and doctoral study may take courses as a non-degree graduate student if the department chair and dean give their permission.
 However, no credit earned as a non-degree graduate student may be applied to doctoral degrees.
-All non-degree graduate students at the advanced level must have the permission of the chair of the department offering the course and the Dean of the Graduate School to register for any graduate course.
+All non-degree graduate students at the advanced level must have the permission of the chair of the department offering the course and the dean to register for any graduate course.